Liquidation

 Collateral is valued using the Statutes Price.
 Debt, which is denominated in BYC, is valued at a 1:1 exchange rate to the US Dollar, independent of the market price of BYC.
 If BYC depegs to the downside, the effective Liquidation Ratio increases, which is desirable.
 If BYC depegs to the upside, the effective Liquidation Ratio decreases, which is acceptable since BYC trading above its peg indicates high confidence in the protocol and the amount of collateral backing BYC.

-Liquidation Incentives
+Initiator Incentives

 Liquidation Auction